GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 similar to normal integers.

-In practice, the sum types are often employed as containers or tags that wrap some values which then are processed with pattern matching.
+In practice, the sum types are often employed as containers or tags that wrap some values which then are processed with pattern matching (discussed in the next section).
 Such wrappers are called "*contexts*".
-For example, the following listing defines the `Maybe` sum type with two value constructors used as tags. `Just` takes a parameter and `Nothing` appears as is.
+For example, the following listing defines the `Maybe` Haskell sum type with two value constructors used as tags. `Just` takes a parameter and `Nothing` appears as is.

 ```haskell